D. Jacques Smith

 Publications, Presentations & Recognitions

 Jacques is committed to public service matters.
-In 2000 he was awarded the firm's Albert Arent Pro Bono Award for outstanding commitment to community service and pro bono interests.
-In 2018, he was awarded the Marc L. Fleischaker Award for his outstanding work on pro bono matters in 2017.
-Chambers USA and Legal 500 US recognize him for his health care practice.
+In 2000 he was awarded the firm’s Albert Arent Pro Bono Award for outstanding commitment to community service and pro bono interests.
+In 2018 and again in 2021, he was awarded the Marc L. Fleischaker Award for his outstanding work on pro bono matters.
+Chambers USA and Legal 500 US have consistently recognized him for his litigation and investigations work in the health care industry.

 Jacques’ recent client alerts and blog articles include: